SuperStormer/c2logic/README.md

 # Supported Features

 -   all Mindustry instructions as of BE 9420
--   all C control flow structures except goto
+-   all C control flow structures except goto and switch
 -   functions
 -   local/global variables